 IT'S YOUR LAST CHANCE TO SEE SOME OF THE GREATEST SPORTS IMAGES.
 WHO SHOT SPORTS CLOSES AFTER FIRST SATURDAY ON JANUARY 7TH!
 I finally made a trip to the Brooklyn Museum for Who Shot Sports: A Photographic History, 1843 to the Present, what I feel is a seminal exhibit that was long in the making.
 Sports photography, as many of my friends know, is my passion.

 UNDERFIRE: THE UNTOLD STORY OF PFC TONY VACCARO, which debuted on HBO, chronicles the life of a man who played two risky roles in WWII: a combat infantryman and a photographer who took 8,000 photographs of the war.
 The documentary features many of today's war photographers and photojournalists including Pulitzer Prize-winning photojournalists Lynsey Addario and Tyler Hicks.

-Brooklyn Heights, Cobble Hill, DUMBO, Beyond South Brooklyn
+Boerum Hill, Brooklyn Heights, Carroll Gardens, Cobble Hill, DUMBO, Gowanus, Park Slope, Red Hook, Beyond South Brooklyn

 The moon, Earth and sun will line up this weekend on Sunday, January 20, 2019, beginning at 10:34 p.m.
 EST, for the only total lunar eclipse this year and next.
 Hope for clear skies and bundle up to watch it.

 It's President Week and there are lots of families deciding what to do during the time off.
 How about a Massachusetts ski trip?
 Ski Blandford is back in operation under new management and it is a jewel.